MCProHosting/metacluster/readme.md

 ### Tests

-We use the functional tests of the node-memcached adapter to ensure memcluster exhibits the correct behaviour.
+We use the functional tests of the node-memcached adapter to ensure metacluster exhibits the correct behaviour.